 Courses must be completed within ten years of the date you are registered to write the CHRP Knowledge Exam or the CHRL Knowledge Exam to be considered for eligibility – this also applies to courses for which you were granted an exemption.
 The original course grade on which the exemption is based must be at least 65% and the original course must have been completed within ten years of registering to write the exam.

-Transcript Assessment Form and Fees
+Submitting your Transcript and Fees

 We will send you an email confirmation when your transcript has been received.
 The assessment of your transcript will then take approximately 10 to 15 business days to complete.
 Once the assessment has been completed, an email with the results of the assessment will be sent to you, with further instructions on how to proceed.